Virtual Headache Specialist

-Occipital neuralgia can be a severe pain and headache in the back of your head and base of your skull, sometimes extending to the top or side of the head.
+What is occipital neuralgia?
+Occipital neuralgia can be a severe pain and headache in the back of your head and base of your skull, sometimes extending to the top or side of the head or even pain in or around the ear.
 I tell patients to think of occipital neuralgia like “sciatica of the head”.
+Similar to that severe pain shooting down the back of the leg in sciatica, occipital neuralgia can be thought of similarly, but the shooting pain goes up into the base of the skull and back of the head.
+Both of these types of pains are caused by nerve irritation.

-This back of head pain is typically felt in the suboccipital region (where the base of the skull meets the top of the neck) and occipital region (back of head).
-It radiates variably into the back and top of the head (by the greater occipital nerves) and there is often pain behind the ear on the effected side as well (by the lesser occipital nerves).
+This back of head pain is typically focused in the suboccipital region (where the base of the skull meets the top of the neck) and occipital region (pain at base of skull and/or back of head).
+It radiates variably into the back, sides, and top of the head (by the greater occipital nerves) and there is often pain behind the ear on the affected side as well (by the lesser occipital nerves).
 It can be one sided or both sides.

 Symptoms of occipital neuralgia pain are variably described as stabbing, sharp pain, shooting, shocking, or burning pain.
 It often occurs in attacks of pain which may last seconds to minutes, but can also be a continuous unrelenting chronic pain.
 Sometimes it may not be as intense and may be a lower-level pain such as pressure, aching, soreness or throbbiness.
 The back of the skull bone often feels very sore or tender along the bottom of it.
 The pain and tenderness increases by pushing on the back of the head and along the skull bone base, or lying on the back of the head.
 This is a good physical examination test at home for occipital neuralgia, and required for diagnosis of occipital neuralgia.